codermandy/100-days-of-code/log.md

 ### Day 10: June 11, 2018 Monday.

 **Thoughts:** Start Sass challenge in FCC.
-Writhing Sass is little bit weird for me.
+Writing Sass is little bit weird for me.
 But it's super easy to understand and use.

 **Link to work:**
 1. (Store Data with Sass Variables)[https://learn.freecodecamp.org/front-end-libraries/sass/store-data-with-sass-variables]